 Anyone who doesn’t live alone runs the risk of waking up their entire household, because this unit is unreasonably loud.
 But most worrisome is that many of these units seem to die an early death, and Cuisinart, despite its fame, doesn’t seem interested in providing much in the way of customer service.

 Burr grinders provide the most consistent and adjustable coffee grind, which makes them a great upgrade for your coffee brewing experience.
-But which model should you choose?
+But which budget coffee grinder under $50 should you choose?
 Keep reading for our quick buying tips.

 First and foremost, you want to know all about your grinder’s capabilities.
 Ideally, it will offer multiple settings, so you can use the right grind size for different brewing methods.
 Any grind setting you choose should produce a consistent texture – no one wants lumps floating around in their otherwise powdery grind, nor does anyone want superfine powder lurking in their rough grinds.
 Any grinder’s settings should reliably produce an identical product every time.